Circular House

 We would add solar panels to the roof early in the project.

-We would have made the French doors a standard width (120x220 instead of 143x220) in order to more easily find reused shutters to integrate into the project.
+We would have chosen window doors of a standard width (120x220 instead of 143x220) in order to more easily find reused shutters to integrate into the project.

 Photo credit